shlakp/qgis2threejsDynamicModel/docs/source/Exporter.rst

    * Map canvas image

-      Map canvas image is used to texture the main DEM block in simple resampling mode.
-Each block of surroundings (in simple resampling mode) and quads (in advanced resampling mode) is textured with image rendered with the current map settings.
+      Render a texture image with the current map settings for each DEM block.

    * Layer image

-      Each block is textured with image rendered with the selected layer(s).
+      Render a texture image with the selected layer(s) for each DEM block.

    * Image file

-      Texture with existing image file such as PNG and JPEG file.
+      Textures the main DEM block with existing image file such as PNG file and JPEG file.
       TIFF is not supported by some browser.
 See `Image format support <http://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support>`__
       for details.